 The staff at the zoo were also very helpful and informative, and the security guard was really funny and kind.
-If you had an issue or wanted to know more, then the staff at Warsaw Zoo will definitely be sure to help you!
+If you have an issue or want to know more, then the staff at Warsaw Zoo will definitely be sure to help you!

 Warsaw Zoo was also very easy to get to!
-It was in walking distance of all the major attractions and its very easy to get the tram, a bus – or even a boat over the river to get to Warsaw Zoo!
+It was within walking distance of all the major attractions, and it’s very easy to get the tram, a bus – or even a boat over the river to get to Warsaw Zoo!

 What I liked the least:

-I did also find it a bit disappointing that most of the major animals – such as the elephants, lions, red pandas, the polar bear and a few other, were nowhere to be seen, even after coming back an hour or so later.
-I totally understand that this is best for the animals welfare, but it’s just something to bear in mind if you are visiting to see a specific animal only.
+I did also find it a bit disappointing that most of the major animals – such as the elephants, lions, red pandas, the polar bear and a few others, were nowhere to be seen, even after coming back an hour or so later.
+I totally understand that this is best for the animal’s welfare, but it’s just something to bear in mind (no pun intended 😉 )if you are visiting to see a specific animal only.
 It wasn’t too bad though as I’m happy that this means the animals are being taken care of and also there were plenty of other animals too!
 Additionally, some of the enclosures also seemed a bit small and bland for some of the animals, especially given how big the animals are compared to the enclosure – but I’m not an expert on what’s good or not.